programistka/personal-website/content/blog/using-gatsby-with-netlify-cms/index.md

 Running the web app locally is as simple as installing the project dependencies (yarn) and then running the start script (`yarn develop`).

-Running the start script makes the site accessible at [http://localhost:8000/](http://localhost:8000/).
+Running the start script makes the site accessible at <Link to="http://localhost:8000/">http://localhost:8000/</Link>.

 One thing to remember while developing is that once content has been added or modified through the CMS, you will need to run `git pull` locally to fetch the latest changes from the CMS.